 The department holds language exams twice a year (usually in November and April) in which candidates must successfully translate a passage from the language they have chosen into English, with the aid of a dictionary, but without the assistance of a laptop computer.

-Exemption from the language exam may be granted under certain circumstances.
+Exemption from the language exam may be granted under certain circumstances by the graduate advisor.
 Several departments at the university offer courses to help students acquire a reading knowledge of a foreign language, such as French, German, or Russian.
-Students who have successfully completed such a course at the third-year level or above, with at least a B (72%) average, can apply for exemption from the History Department's exam by submitting evidence of completion of the course to the graduate secretary.
+Students who have successfully completed such a course at the third-year level or above, with at least a B (72%) average, can apply for exemption from the History Department's exam by submitting evidence of completion of the course to the graduate program assistant.

 The doctoral dissertation must be an original contribution to historical knowledge, based upon primary sources.
 The PhD candidate is strongly advised to select a dissertation topic and research supervisor as early as possible, and to begin work on the dissertation within one of the research seminars.